-Some storage facility owners are reporting savings up to 30% over what it would have cost them to build everything from the ground up, but keep in mind that this is not always the case.
 When considering a site for construction, it is important to consider how much repairs and construction of units would cost.
-You should pay extra attention to max foundation loads and roof integrity, as some foundations are not built to handle the weight per square foot that storage units can have, and tenants and operators alike hate leaking roofs!
-Also take note of existing HVAC systems to see if they can be utilized in your storage units.
+You should pay extra attention to max foundation loads and roof integrity, as some foundations are not built to handle the weight per square foot that storage units can have, and tenants and operators alike hate leaking roofs.
+It’s also important to take note of existing HVAC systems to see if they can be utilized in your storage units - some big box retailers have well cared for HVAC systems that may work for your storage project.
 Before becoming too involved in the process, make sure to check local zoning regulation, and if the area is not zoned to allow storage, ask a city official if it would be possible to rezone the building.
-Oftentimes the city will be excited about eliminating a vacant storefront and revitalizing the space, which makes them much more likely to allow changes to zoning code.
+Oftentimes the city will be so happy to eliminate the vacant storefront and revitalize the space that they’ll be much more likely to allow changes to zoning code.